MaterializeInc/demos/integrations/terraform/hashicorp-vault/README.md

 ## Running the Terraform script

-Now that you have the Terraform script ready, you can run the following commands to initialize and apply the script:
+Now that the Terraform script is ready, run the following commands to initialize and apply the script:

 ```bash
 # Initialize the Terraform configuration: